Wearables — Hype or Hope? Top 10 Trends in Wearables

-Ingestibles, small devices meant to be swallowed, allow internal examination of patients, and are already available to measure internal temperature.
+Ingestibles, small devices meant to be swallowed, allow internal examination of patients and are already available to measure the internal temperature.
 Jawbone is currently developing the next generation, yet to be released.
 Future generations could aid in treatment by monitoring reactions to medications.

 5. Augmented Reality

 Already used by the US Airforce for over thirty years, augmented reality is going mainstream.
 Pokémon GO is just the beginning.
-Augmented reality will revolutionise how we interact with just about everything, from navigation , to personalised advertisments.
+Augmented reality will revolutionise how we interact with just about everything, from navigation to personalised advertisements.

 Google Glass may not have been a success mainstream, but it’s paving the way for the next generation.
 It has found useful niches, like being used by doctors to speed up access to patient records and improve communications from the emergency room to other hospital departments.

 Microsoft HoloLense is the next generation of augmented reality glasses, currently in development, and should be shipping this month ($3,000).

 Backed by Google, Magic Leap can superimpose 3D objects into the environment in incredibly dramatic ways and goes even beyond the capabilities of the Microsoft HoloLense.

 Wearables were big at the One Zero conference on sports and technology, and how leveraging data from wearables are part of the strategy for many top ranking teams — from Rio 2016 to basketball.
 Mounir Zok from TeamUSA talked about some of the ways that the innovation department played a pivotal role in getting 121 medals for the country.